 Myth 5: Wash Chicken to Remove Bacteria

-165°F) is the only thing that gets rid of it.
+It's probably something you saw your mom or dad do, or perhaps it was a grandma.
+In fact, this advice has been around for decades — rinsing chicken under running water before cooking it, that is.
+But this is one time you can tell grandma or your parents that they're doing it all wrong.
+First, water won't wash away bacteria; cooking chicken or other poultry to the proper internal temperature (165°F) is the only thing that gets rid of it.
 Second, washing off chicken can cause "bad" bacteria from uncooked poultry to splatter onto countertops and beyond.
 Anything that's within three feet of the sink is fair game.
 This rinsing habit increases the likelihood of foodborne illness due to cross-contamination, which occurs when a ready-to-eat food comes in contact with uncooked poultry, meat or fish, for instance.
 Research from Drexel University supports this safer "no-rinse" approach.
 The school even produced a "Don't Wash Your Chicken!" campaign.

 Myth 7: Fruit Juice Is Sugar Water